 Genuine HP cartridges can also be purchased from other retailers.

 Low ink can contribute to poor print quality.
-Follow these steps to check the ink levels, and then replace any low or empty cartridges.
+Follow these steps to check the ink levels, and then replace any low or empty ink cartridges.

-Step one: Check estimated ink levels
+Step 1: Check the estimated ink levels

 Follow these steps to check estimated ink levels.

 - On the printer control panel, press the Setup icon ().

 - Press the button () next to OK to select Ink Information.

 - Press the button next to OK to select Estimated Levels.
 The Estimated Levels gauge displays.

 - In the Estimated Levels gauge, check the ink levels for each cartridge.
 Note any that are low or empty.

 NOTE:Ink level warnings and indicators provide estimates for planning purposes only.
 When an indicator shows low-ink levels, consider having a replacement cartridge available to avoid possible printing delays.
 You do not need to replace cartridges until print quality becomes unacceptable.